mskhc/dev1/content/en/blog/_posts/2024-04-15-devsecops-in-action-k8s-secrets.md

 * new: using env variable for storing path to file with sensitive data and override current value to value from the file

-In order to distinguish sensitive data values from path to file, by using prefix. this will allow you to use the same variable and follow OWASP recommendations.
+To distinguish sensitive data values from path to file, by using prefixes, this will allow you to use the same variable and follow OWASP recommendations.

 First let's define variables and constants: